Good Samaritan reunites with woman he saved after vicious stabbing in downtown Miami left her partially blind - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - A man reunites with the woman he helped save after she was brutally attacked in a violent assault that left her severely wounded and partially blind in one eye.
+MIAMI (WSVN) - A man reunited with the woman he helped save after she was brutally attacked in a violent assault in downtown Miami that left her severely wounded and partially blind in one eye.

-Weeks after Caitlin Dydzuhn was viciously attacked at random by a homeless man while walking her dog outside of her apartment building along Biscayne Boulevard, she’s now reuniting with the good Samaritan who broke up the assault to help her.
+Weeks after Caitlin Dydzuhn was viciously attacked at random by a homeless man while walking her dog outside of her apartment building along Biscayne Boulevard, she was able to reunite with the good Samaritan who broke up the assault to help her.

 “I heard screaming, I saw him on top of a lady, I just saw his hands going up,” said Bythewood

-When he saw the man, later identified as 49-year-old Raydean Johnson, Bythewood broke out into a sprint to help Dydzuhn.
+When he saw the man, later identified as 49-year-old Raydean Johnson, Bythewood said he broke out into a sprint to help Dydzuhn.

 Upon reaching the ongoing assault, Bythewood did whatever he could to get Dydzuhn away from her attacker.